emranxec/KeepLearning/README.md

 > Non-Clustered Index contains pointers to the data that is stored in the data page.
 It is a kind of index backside
 > of the book where you see only the reference of a kind of data.

 > Clustered index usually provides faster data retrieval than the non-clustered index.
-Moreover clustered indexes
+Moreover, clustered indexes
 > provides faster access to the contiguous rows because those rows are present physically adjacent in the actual
 > table